omairnasri/SplunkSample/README.md

 #### Test Code
-The testing component includes using MockMvc which enbables us to call our endpoint and ensure the correct data is being sent in the response.
+The testing component includes using MockMvc which enbables us to call our endpoint and ensure the correct data is recieved sent in the response.
 Specifically, the tests check that the response we get from /data is an OK response with a status code of 200, and compare the first element of the response object to some data that we are expecting.
-We're also checking to ensure there are 1200 entries in the JSON object that were parsed from the log file.
+We're also checking to ensure there are 1200 entries in the JSON objects array, which contains entries that were parsed from the log file.
 The test log data file can be found [here](/src/main/resources/test.log).
 This contains mock data in a Log4j format.